Patrick-ring-motive/content/files/en-us/web/javascript/reference/global_objects/arraybuffer/arraybuffer/index.md

 ### ArrayBuffer To String

-Here is the reverse operation to convert an ArrayBuffer String.
+Here is the reverse operation to convert an `ArrayBuffer` to a `String`.

 ```js
 const buffer = new ArrayBuffer(8)